Dynamic direct access of MSO query evaluation over strings: Dynamic direct access under complex editing operations

+The runtime of $\textsc{split}$ is proportional to the number of steps the algorithm has to descend until it find the key, so in the worst case $O(\log(n))$, see~\cite{BlellochFS16}.
 A key observation that we use in our AVL-product representations is that all steps that change the input tree are only $\textsc{Node}$ operations which is why we only have to consider them in our proofs. \end{proof}